-Where present, these sections are contained in red call-out boxes and
+Where present, these sections are contained in red call-out boxes and denoted in the outside document margins with this symbol:

 Pace's Commitment to Equity and Social Justice

 Pace is dedicated to providing safe, convenient, affordable, attractive, accessible and reliable transit service for all of its passengers.
 Regional equity has always been a goal for how Pace distributes service and passenger amenities, and which is further enshrined in Chapter III of Driving Innovation.